 When you start shopping for wheelchair cushions, you’re going to discover that they come in a variety of different materials.
 The best wheelchair cushions, however, are made of memory foam.
 But what is memory foam anyway?

-Memory foam is a polymer molded into a dense foam that can be cut into any shape.
+Memory foam is a polymer molded into a high density foam that can be cut into any shape.
 As the foam absorbs heat from your body, it softens and relaxes under pressure points.
-This allows it to mold perfectly to your shape, giving its name, since it “remembers” where you were.
+This allows it to mold perfectly to your shape, giving its name, since it “remembers” where you were, making it very adjustable.

 Why Memory Foam Is Best

 That ability of memory foam to soften with heat is what makes it so wonderful as a wheelchair cushion material.
 Traditional cushions either give far too much when you sit down on them or don’t give at all.
+Even if they're air cushions, the air pressure may not be high enough to support you correctly.
 Either way leaves all your weight sitting on certain pressure points, including your hipbones.

 But memory foam gives more under higher pressure without collapsing under any weight.
 This allows it to give you support where you need it without placing more pressure on your hips.
 In essence, every time you get into your wheelchair, you’ll have a custom-molded seat designed to support your body specifically.

 One of the major risks wheelchair users face is developing pressure sores.
 These wounds occur when pressure is placed on the same points in the body for extended periods of time.
-The skin in these areas is not meant to deal with that kind of constant pressure and so begins to break down, causing a sore.
+The skin in these areas is not meant to deal with that kind of constant pressure and so you begin to get skin breakdown, causing a sore.

-Having the right wheelchair cushion can help to redistribute your weight more evenly.
-This takes pressure off those given points, giving the skin there a chance to recover.
+Having the right wheelchair cushion can help with pressure redistribution of your weight.
+This takes pressure distribution off those given points, giving the skin there a chance to recover.
 Rather than all your weight resting on the same specific points, it will rest evenly across your whole backside, alleviating the risk of pressure sores, as well as improving back and hip pain.

 In addition to getting a memory foam cushion, you can get a cushion that uses either offloading or immersion to relieve specific pressure points.
 Offloading involves contouring a cushion in specific ways to help redistribute weight more evenly.
 Many memory foam wheelchair cushions include these contours to provide you with maximum pressure point relief.